Ramkhamhaeng National Park, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. It's important that you choose the right type.
-Most adapters currently available are simply plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Be careful to pick the necessary kind.
+The vast majority of adapters for sale now are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 A portable power bank, like this one